bnaras/SBCpip/README.md

 	* Exp.
 Date: Specific date on which unit is set to expire [Datetime("%m/%d/%Y  %I:%M:%S %p")]
 	* Exp.
 Time: Specific time at which unit is set to expire [Double]

+### Additional CBC Data Preparation
+The CBC inputs are first summarized in terms of quantiles of the specific CBC result for each patient with respect to all patients, as well as an indicator of the number of patients with abnormal levels of certain components.
+Quantile functions and abnormal levels must be defined for the specific CBC components that the user would like to include as inputs to the model, and this is handled using the provided template file `inst/extdata/cbc_thresholds.csv`.

+For each component of interest, the user must specify the following fields in the file (for both quantiles and abnormals):
+#### Quantiles
+* `metric` = "quantile"
+* `base_name` = CBC component, e.g. "PLT"
+* `type` = "literal" (quantile is a fixed value) or "quantile" (quantile is computed based with respect to given data)
+* `value` = either the literal value for "literal" or which p-quantile is computed for "quantile" (0 < p < 1).

+### Abnormals
+* `metric` = "abnormal"
+* `base_name` = CBC component, e.g. "PLT"
+* `type` = "less" or "greater" depending on the direction of abnormality
+* `value` = the threshold value below ("less") or above ("greater") which we consider the level "abnormal"

+Note that CBC components for which a quantile and abnormal designation is not provided will be ignored as inputs to the model (a warning will be issued).

 ## Database Structure
+The local DuckDB database created by the SBCpip code at the path specified by the user will contain the following tables:

+* cbc
+* census
+* surgery
+* transfusion
+* inventory

+Note that in order to ensure consistency between the data in each of these tables, only rows for which all 5 file types exist in the folder for a given date will be added to any table.
+The function `SBCpip::process_data_for_date` serves as a gatekeeper in this respect.

+When each prediction is made, we join rows from the 5 tables above and create rows in 2 additional tables:
+* `model` - coefficients for each predicted day, the model’s age on that day, and the hyperparameter values selected during cross-validation
+* `pred_cache` - predictioned usage for each day
+An additional `data_scaling` table is used to store the current data scales (variance) and centers (mean) to standardize the data before it is input to the model.